Registration

 • $2 million annual aggregate

-Step 1) Click on the following [link] to create a profile.
+• Click this link to create a profile.

-Step 2) Complete the application form for Pharmacy Technician (Already licensed within Canada).
+• Complete the application form for "Pharmacist Technician (Already licensed within Canada)."

-Step 3) The original documents listed below must be sent to the College.
+The original documents listed above must be sent to the College.
 Your application will only be processed once all documents are received in their correct format.

 All pharmacists and pharmacy technicians must apply annually for license renewal.
 The online form is accessible beginning November 1 and must be completed no later than November 30 each year to maintain licensure.